-To access support or advice on a school level, about school related issues or to raise safeguarding concerns about our pupils you can email the Headteacher on samantha.hill@oak.mmat.co.uk or our Assistant Headteacher who leads on SEND, Behaviour and our pastoral team helen.morris@oak.mmat.co.uk during school hours.
+To access support or advice on a school level, about school related issues or to raise safeguarding concerns about our pupils you can email the Headteacher on samantha.hill@oak.mmat.co.uk or our Deputy Headteacher who leads on SEND, Behaviour and our pastoral team helen.morris@oak.mmat.co.uk during school hours.

-Alternatively, you can call school on 01743 875020 and ask to speak to any school leader, DSL, our Family Inclusion and Safeguarding Leads (Mrs Severn and Miss Oliver) or our counsellor (Val Jackson).
+Alternatively, you can call school on 01743 875020 and ask to speak to any school leader or a DSL.